MasteryCoding/Roll-a-Ball-Walkthrough/Live Build 1 Roll-a-Ball/README.md

 If it works, great!
 If not, use this checklist for troubleshooting:

 1. Your console isn't printing any error messages.
-2. The `Ball` GameObject has a movement script attached and is tagged `player`.
+2. The `Ball` gameobject has a movement script attached and is tagged `player`.
 3. Movement has an acceleration of ~600.
 4. Your *InputHandler.cs* script is attached to the active `GameLogic` object in the scene.
 5. Your *Game View* is the active window.